 The user is presented with a compass with a needle overlay.
-The green end of the arrow point towards Mecca.
+The green end of the arrow points towards Mecca.
 The user then rotates the device until the device points in the same direction as the heading to Mecca.
 When established on the heading the device vibrates.

-The heading is based on the initial track of the great circle route from the device position to Mecca.
+The heading is based on the inital track of the great circle route from the device position to Mecca.
 The great circle route is the shortest distance across the surface of the earth between two points.
-This can be up to 90 degrees different from Rhumb lines which are a line of constant track between points.
+This can be up to 90 degrees different from Rhumb lines which are a line of constant track between two points.

 1.1g < Light < 1.3g

 1.3g < Moderate < 1.5g

 1.5g < Severe

 Ride Reporter continually measures the acceleration that the device is experiencing.
 The device can be used in any orientation as it takes input from the three accelerometers on the device.
 The instantaneous g reading is displayed on a scale with a needle.
 Ride Reporter continually records the highest g reading within the last five seconds and gives a text readout based on the reading.